Best Business Bank Accounts for LLC: April 2026

 As your LLC grows, Chase offers two higher-tier business checking accounts with higher transaction and cash deposit limits.

 Chase is also well known for their business credit cards.
-They offer some of the best sign-up bonuses, cashback and travel rewards.
+They offer some of the best sign-up bonuses, cashback, and travel rewards.

 Downsides:

-Bank of America: Low Requirements
+Bank of America: Best for Cash Deposits

 Bank of America is a great choice for new small local businesses that want in-person support.
 It stands out from other traditional banks with its built-in tools to help you manage your business.